How To Leg Up For Show Season

 Then start with simple courses and work your way up from there.
 What classes are you going to show in that first show back?
 This will help pinpoint what kind of course work you need to focus on.
 But all divisions can benefit from practicing your lengthening and shortening of stride, to help you find that correct distance to the jump.
 Tip: it’s not a terrible idea to start at a lower fence height than you ended last season.
 That way you can give both you and your horse a good confidence booster.

 Remember for the first show back, that winning isn’t everything.
+Take it easy on yourself, the first show after a break you always need to knock the rust off.
+Get over those show jitters and strap on the confidence.
 The most important factor is giving your horse a good, positive, and successful experience.
 Same for you the rider as well.
 You may not be perfect, but just go there with a good mindset to have some fun!

 You might also like: